-On the day of inspection, we spoke with 2 patients and reviewed patient feedback.
+On the day of inspection, we reviewed feedback from patients of the practice.
+This was largely positive.
 Patients said staff were compassionate and understanding when they were in pain, distress or discomfort.

 Privacy and dignity

 Staff were aware of the importance of privacy and confidentiality.